 It is widely accepted that animal agriculture is responsible for a large percentage of Green House Gas emissions.
 While many people make this association with meats, the dairy industry is also a contributor.
 Cheese contributes to more greenhouse gas emissions than chicken, fish, or pork and is the third-largest contributor to land use per kg.
 While cheese is a personal favorite, this vegan pimento cheese spread is a great substitute that will satisfy your cheese craving and reduce the abundance of resources needed to produce it.

 Apart from its environmental impact, cheese is high in saturated fats, which contributes to artery blockages.
-While dietary cholesterol and blood cholesterol are not strongly correlated, there is strong evidence that an increase in saturated fats can raise LDL cholesterol levels, which is the kind that increased your risk for heart disease and stroke.
+While dietary cholesterol and blood cholesterol are not strongly correlated, there is strong evidence that an increase in saturated fats can raise LDL cholesterol levels, which is the kind that increases your risk for heart disease and stroke.

 You’ll need to start by soaking the raw cashews in water.
 If you’re in a pinch for time, you can pour boiling water over the cashews and let them soak for anywhere from 15-30 minutes or until the cashews are soft.
 But, if you’re any type of immunocompromised, I highly recommend this method as a pasteurization step.